-Furthermore, the Carrier contends, it has presented overwhelming evidence in support of its affirmative defense that the work in question has been historically, regularly, and customarily performed by contractors under the Southern System Agreement without notice to or objection from the Organization.
+Furthermore, the Carrier contends, it has presented overwhelming evidence in support of its affirmative defense that the work in question has been historically, regularly, and customarily performed by contractors and employees from other crafts when Carrier equipment is unavailable without notice to or objection from the Organization.
 Furthermore, despite the pendency of these claims, no dispute has been raised by the Southern System General Chairman regarding work performed by outside contractors on the Southern proper.